ArweaveTeam/docs.arweave.org-info/mining/mining-quickstart.md

 For simplicity, we will refer to the computers used for mining as "servers" or "miners."
 It is worth noting that success has been achieved using both consumer/PC and enterprise/server components.

 Unlike a Bitcoin ASIC, there are many server variations capable of packing and mining Arweave.
-Many miners need at least 3 to 4 servers to mine the full weave (58 partitions as of Auguest 2024).
+Many miners need at least 3 to 4 servers to mine the full weave (58 partitions as of August 2024).
 However it is possible to mine the full weave on a single server.

 Unfortunately, the optimal number of partitions that can be efficiently mined with a given CPU is not yet fully established for all CPU’s.
 For instance, an AMD 3900x can easily mine 16 partitions, while a 7900x can mine at least 24, possibly more.
 CPU cores are critical; the more cores, the faster you can pack data and **typically** the more partitions you can mine on a single PC.
 Ongoing testing aims to determine the maximum capacities for various reference systems.
 Several factors influence the maximum number of partitions that can be mined optimally from a single system.
 Attempting to mine with too many hard drives on a single server will reduce your hashrate due to various limitations.
 You will likely need to test and optimize your configuration.